 This rate is not written in stone, which means some may experience faster rates of weight loss, and others may not feel the effect as fast as other keto-followers.

-Some may not be experience fast weight loss due to physiological reasons while others because they are not following the diet correctly, and committing some common mistakes like:
+Some may not experience fast weight loss due to physiological reasons while others because they are not following the diet correctly, and committing some common mistakes like:

 - Missing on ketosis: